 There is not a room in any house that my two kids cannot clean.
 Once they are through, you could do emergency surgery in any room, including the bathroom.
 To this day, when they help clean up after dinner, my kitchen sparkles.
 James has even been known to clean the stove.
 It may not be their favorite thing to do, but at least they know how.

-Unfortunately, most have never been given chores in their younger days, so they have no idea how to simply wipe down a kitchen counter, much less refrain from mixing a red shirt with their white undies.
-Basic cleaning is a matter of hygiene, and makes for a happier home.
-It also requires some basic skills:
+Unfortunately, ‘kids clean up’ wasn’t in many young kids’ vocabulary.
+Many weren’t given chores in their younger days, so they have no idea how to simply wipe down a kitchen counter, much less refrain from mixing a red shirt with their white undies.

-Math – I love using as many home-made cleaning products as I can.
+I may not love math, but I do enjoy using as many home-made cleaning products as I can.
 But I also have to keep in mind the monetary end of it, in order to stay on budget.
 Some homemade products aren’t as effective, or you have to use three times the amount to get it clean.
-So I do some ‘ciphering’, using cost, ounces and estimated number of uses to determine which is more cost efficient.
+So, I do some ‘ciphering’, using cost, ounces and estimated number of uses to determine which is more cost efficient.

-Psychology – nothing feels better than to step back and see the accomplishment of a clean house.
+Nothing feels better than to step back and see the accomplishment of a clean house.
 It smells better.
 It looks better.
 There is a sense of pride in having done a job well.
-A clean house just lightens your mood, and is one of the greatest stress relievers I have ever found.
+A clean house just lightens your mood and is one of the greatest stress relievers I have ever found.

 And who knows?
 They’ll probably be so tired after all that exertion they won’t have the energy for any back talk and arguments for the rest of the day.
 Wouldn’t that be nice for a change?